 There are a few parts of American culture that people believe define this country.
 One element is the dream of homeownership.
 There is a strong belief that people need a place to call home.
 Therefore, since the dawn of this country, the government has tried to incentivize people to purchase a home.
 At the same time, there are some people who are looking at the younger generation, wondering if this American Dream is starting to change.
 Is homeownership still a part of the American Dream?

-Last week's economic news included readings from the National Association of Home Builders on housing market conditions and reports on housing starts and building permits issued.
-Fed Chair Jerome Powell testified before Congress about the impact of Covid-19.
-Weekly reports on mortgage rates and first-time jobless claims were also released.
+Last week's economic reporting included readings from the National Association of Home Builders Housing Market Index, data on sales of new and previously-owned homes, and weekly reports on mortgage rates and jobless claims.

 There are many people who are looking at the housing market wondering if now is the time to make the jump from renting to owning.
 At the same time, is it more affordable to rent a home?
 Or, is it a smarter move to buy a home?
 Even though many people like the comfort of renting because it is someone else's problem if something goes wrong, waiting too long to purchase a home could be costly.
 What are a few of the most important points people need to keep in mind when it comes to renting versus buying a home?

 With all of the rigmarole that goes into packing up your old home and moving into the new one, there are a lot of details that can get lost in the mix.
 From cleaning up the old house to handing over the keys, there's no shortage of small tasks that need to be completed.
 If you'll soon be prepping for the exciting move into your next home, here are some ways to prepare yourself for this busy time.